hugeping/ii-go/README.md

 ## Create index

 Index file (db.idx by default) is created when needed.
-If you want force to recreate it, useЖ
+If you want force to recreate it, use:

 ```
 ./ii-tool index